GREATER COLLEGE PARK

 The Greater College Park initiative brings together the university, the city, and state and federal partners to encourage innovation and economic development and create a vibrant downtown along the Baltimore Avenue corridor—all along the tracks of the D.C.
 Metro system’s planned Purple light-rail line.

-Nearly 30 projects—academic buildings, research and entrepreneurial endeavors, and community amenities—are already under way or on their way.
+More than 30 projects—academic buildings, research and entrepreneurial endeavors, and community amenities—are already under way or on their way.
 Here’s a sample:

 A. James Clark Hall

 The new home of the Fischell Department of Bioengineering will be a statewide hub for advances in lifesaving bio-medical innovation.

 Brendan Iribe Center for Computer Science and Innovation